 Now I want to preface this by saying that of course if you’re only running to try to change your body, this is not applicable and not what I’m talking about.
 I’m referring to the sport of running (and probably other workouts too) because it’s a way you enjoy moving your body.

-How Running Can Be Similar to Your Relationship with Food
+Similarities Between Running and Your Relationship with Food

 Let’s list some reasons.